 Whether it's eating a balanced diet or working out, many people spend a considerable amount of time and money keeping fit.
 It's about more than just the physical, though.
-Looking for ways to maintain and improve mental fitness -- skills such as memory, thinking speed, problem solving, and focus -- has also become a global preoccupation.
-Here are 12 budget-friendly ways to help sharpen the mind.
+Looking for ways to maintain and improve mental fitness -- skills such as memory, thinking speed, problem solving, and focus -- has also become a global preoccupation and spawned a huge industry.
+There are, however, ways to sharpen the mind that don’t require big cash outlays.

 Food choices can affect energy levels and health, but also how we think.
 A study at Boston's Brigham and Women's Hospital found that women with diets high in saturated fat did worse on memory and thinking tasks than women with leaner diets.
 The advice: Consume only moderate amounts of foods high in saturated fat, such as cheese, pizza, and flour-based desserts such as cakes, cookies, doughnuts, and pies.